rgbk21/Disrupting_Diffusion_By_Finding_Critical_Nodes/README.md

 	First line: <number of nodes> <number of edges>
 	From second line: <from node> <to node>
 ```
 Update the paths for the graph folder, results folder, and the ResultData folder in the code.
-These paths need to be updated in the Graph.cpp and main.cpp files.
+All of the paths that need to be updated are in the Graph.cpp and main.cpp files.

 Set the following Parameters: